tcarmody/rss-reader/README.md

 > **🎉 NEW: Native Mac Application!** This project now includes a sophisticated native macOS app built with Electron.
 See [MAC_APP.md](MAC_APP.md) for details or jump to [Quick Start for Mac App](#mac-app).

+> **🔐 NEW: Multi-User Support!** The app now supports multiple users with individual accounts, personalized RSS feeds, and private bookmark collections.
+See [Authentication](#authentication) for details.

 ## Features

+- **Multi-User Authentication**: Secure user registration and login with bcrypt password hashing
+- **Per-User Data Isolation**: Each user has their own RSS feeds, bookmarks, and settings in separate databases
 - **Smart Clustering**: Automatically groups related articles using lightweight semantic embeddings (80MB model) with keyword fallbacks
 - **Intelligent Topic Extraction**: Extracts meaningful topics from article clusters using hybrid similarity scoring
 - **AI Summaries**: Generates concise summaries of articles using the Claude API